dart-lang/site-www/src/language/error-handling.md

 To handle code that can throw more than one type of exception, you can specify multiple catch clauses.
-The first catch clause that matches the thrown object’s type handles the exception.
+The first catch clause that matches the thrown object's type handles the exception.
 If the catch clause does not specify a type, that clause can handle any type of thrown object:

 <?code-excerpt "misc/lib/language_tour/exceptions.dart (try-catch)"?>